Aleks-me/MOEX-app/README.md

 In order to run the project:
 1. You'll need a local MYSQL server ready and use "mysqldump" to import my test database.
 2. In the "main.py" provided rows from "config.ini" file to use with "configparser" module.
-Create file "config.ini" in the MOEX-app directory with this setup:
+3. Check methods description.
+4. Run "main.py".

+In "config.ini"
 ```
 [Database]
 secret = your_password